It is kept for reference and is no longer updated.

 make

-to the folder where
+Substitute [path/to/Infomap] to the folder where

 Infomap was downloaded, such as ~/Downloads.
 With

-installed, instead clone the source code with
+git installed, instead clone the source code with

-git clone -b v0.x https://github.com/mapequation/infomap.git
+git clone -b v0.x https://github.com/mapequation/infomap.git.

 If you installed a custom compiler with, for example,

-, replace the last command with
+brew install gcc43, replace the last command with

-CXX=g++-4.3 make
+CXX=g++-4.3 make.

 Compilation error due to missing parallelization library.